How to Make German Cheesecake

 • Oil: You will need oil for this recipe.
 I prefer using avocado oil since it has a very neutral taste and is non-inflammatory.
 However, you can use any oil you have in your kitchen.
 I do not recommend strong-tasting oils such as olive oil, though!

-• Lemon: In this recipe, I use both the juice and the zest.
+• Lemon: In this recipe, I use both the juice and the lemon peel.
 I highly recommend using organic lemons – or lemons from your backyard if you happen to grow them.

 • Vanilla sugar: The original recipe calls for vanilla sugar.
 If you don’t have it, check out my tutorial on how to make your own.
 Another very easy recipe!
 You can substitute vanilla extract for vanilla sugar.
 If you do, use only 1 ½ tsp of vanilla extract versus the 3 tsp of vanilla sugar.